Do You Give Gifts for First Communion? Tips & Gift Ideas

 Image Credit: Jupiterimages/Polka Dot/Getty Images

 If you've been invited to celebrate a child's First Communion, you should come with a gift.
-It is traditional to give a present for the First Communion and it's best to choose one with that is in line with their religion (as in, skip the video games and opt for some of the great choices below).
-If you haven't been invited to the First Communion or a First Communion party, then a gift isn't necessary.
-However, a card would still be a nice gesture.
+It is traditional to give a present for the First Communion and it's best to choose one that is in line with their religion (as in, skip the video games and opt for some of the great choices below).
+If you haven't been invited to the First Communion or a First Communion party, a gift isn't necessary.
+However, a card to commemorate the occasion would be a nice gesture.

 Advertisement